novellac/twotruths/README.md

 ## Project setup

-- Fork the repository and clone it to your computer. _(Learn more about forking and cloning in this [Github guide](https://guides.github.com/activities/forking/)!)_
+- Fork the repository and clone it to your computer. _(Learn more about forking and cloning in this [Github guide](https://guides.github.com/activities/forking/).)_
+- If you don't have VueJS installed on your computer, you might need to do this.
+Checkout the [VueCLI](https://cli.vuejs.org/guide/installation.html) documentation and the [VueJS](https://vuejs.org/v2/guide/#Getting-Started) documentation for more information.
 - In the root of the project (right inside the `twotruths` folder), run the following command:

 ```